U.S. Route 25 in North Carolina: Route description

 US 25 enters from South Carolina between Frank and Panther Mountains (part of the Saluda Mountains) and also changes from an expressway to freeway.
 The first 9 mi of US 25 is solo, bypassing the smaller communities of Tuxedo, Zirconia, Flat Rock, and East Flat Rock.
 Its original alignment in the area is NC 225 and US 25 Bus. through Hendersonville, before it was signed along Corridor W, part of the Appalachian Development Highway System (ADHS).

 At exit 9, US 25 merges with I-26/US 74 and goes northwesterly, crossing the Eastern Continental Divide (elevation 2130 ft), at the Crest Road overpass (Secondary Road 1803).
 In Hendersonville, it connects with US 64, which connect travelers to nearby Chimney Rock, Lake Lure, and Brevard.

 At I-26's exit 44, US 25 splits from I-26/US 74 and onto a four-lane road through Fletcher.
 In Arden, US 25A begins, providing a 8.5 mi alternate route that avoids Skyland and Biltmore Forest; the intersection also begins the Asheville city limit, which encompasses everything between US 25 and US 25A.
 Between Skyland and Biltmore Forest, the Blue Ridge Parkway crosses over US 25 with access roads along both north and southbound lanes.
 US 25 enters Asheville proper near I-40; passing underneath, it enters Biltmore Village, where US 25A merges back and Biltmore Estate is located.
 Passing over the Swannanoa River, US 25 enters the downtown area along McDowell Street then onto Southside and Biltmore avenues.
-US 25 goes through the center of Asheville, which is marked by an obelisk to Zebulon Vance.
+US 25 goes through the center of Asheville, which was once marked by an obelisk to Zebulon Vance, as it was demolished in 2021.
 From the city center, it continues on Broadway Street to I-240, where it switches onto Merrimon Avenue.
 At Beaver Lake, the road drops form four to two lanes for 1.7 mi before merging with Future I-26/US 19/US 23/US 70, in Woodfin; Merrimon Avenue continues on as Weaverville Road, signed as US 19 Bus.

 US 25 has a short 4.3 mi concurrency with Future I-26/US 19/US 23, before continuing northwest, on a four-lane expressway with US 70, in Weaverville.
 US 25/US 70 bypasses north of Marshall, with US 25 Bus./US 70 Bus. utilizing the original route through town.
 Northwest of Marshall, US 25/US 70 drops from four to two lanes, which it will remain for the rest of its routing through North Carolina.
 Entering Pisgah National Forest near Walnut, US 25/US 70 go westerly, crossing the French Broad River in Hot Springs, then crossing through the Bald Mountains into Tennessee.